 To be direct, neither.
 This is a uniquely developed best-practice informed model of community reinforced relapse prevention with individually focused counseling and intervention.
 Our Members have received treatment at their referring inpatient facilities, or at current or referring IOPs or other dedicated full-time clinical settings.
 This is a post-clinical environment.
 While counseling and therapeutic interventions occur here, they are not billed for nor are they offered in lieu of professional clinical services.
 We collect basic, non-account specific insurance information during the intake process only in the case that a Member has either requested a therapy/psychiatry referral and is checking area provider coverage, lost their card, or has an emergency and data needs to be transferred to the responding facility.
-Jay is a certified and registered substance abuse counselor, and we have clinicians representing the fields of Psychotherapy, Trauma, and Substance Use, but their level of engagement will not represent the legal nor casually implied term "treatment" (which cannot by Law take place in the same residence as the individual being served, unless an MD is supervising a State Regulated Facility).
+Jay is a certified and registered substance abuse counselor, and we access clinicians representing the fields of Psychotherapy, Trauma, and Substance Use, but their level of engagement will not represent the legal nor casually implied term "treatment" (which cannot by Law take place in the same residence as the individual being served, unless an MD is supervising a State Regulated Facility).
 Staff are clinically supervised per their credential requirements.